bytecodealliance/wasmtime/docs/stability-platform-support.md

   for the Rust standard library the JIT compiler of Wasmtime often won't run on the platform as well.
 The JIT compiler requires `mmap` (or an equivalent), and presence of `mmap` often implies presence of a libc which means Rust's `std` library works.

+  Cargo's [`-Z build-std` feature][zbuild-std] feature is also intended to help easily build the standard library for all platforms.
+With this feature you can recompile the standard library (using Nightly Rust for now) with a [custom target specification][custom-target] if necessary.
+Additionally the intention at this time is to get `std` building for all platforms, regardless of what the platform actually supports.
+This change is taking time to implement, but [rust-lang/rust#74033] is an example of this support growing over time.

-We're interested in running Wasmtime without a JIT compiler in the future, but that is not implemented at this time.
-Implementing this will require a lot more work than tagging crates `#![no_std]` as well!
+  We're also interested in running Wasmtime without a JIT compiler in the future, but that is not implemented at this time.
+Implementing this will require a lot more work than tagging crates `#![no_std]`.
 The Wasmtime developers are also very interested in supporting as many targets as possible, so if Wasmtime doesn't work on your platform yet we'd love to learn why and what we can do to support that platform, but the conversation here is